Membership website profit calculator - Project your profit with Podia

 A break-even analysis sounds super complicated -- and in fairness, it can be -- but for the context of membership sites, what you’re trying to determine is the number of memberships you need on a monthly basis to offset your costs.

-In other words, the minimum customers you need to not lose money.
+In other words, you're trying to figure out the minimum membership website revenue you need to generate to not lose money.

 Monthly net recurring revenue